rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/vsphere/creating-a-vm-template/_index.md

 ---
 title: Creating a vSphere Virtual Machine Template
-weight: 2
+weight: 4
 ---

 Creating virtual machines in a repeatable and reliable fashion can often be difficult.
 VMware vSphere offers the ability to build one VM that can then be converted to a template.
 The template can then be used to create identically configured VMs.
 Rancher leverages this capability within node pools to create identical RKE1 and RKE2 nodes.

-With that said, Rancher does have some specific requirements for the VM to have pre-installed to leverage the template to create new VMs.
-After configuring the VM with the requirements, the VM will need to be prepared before creating the template.
-Once preparation is complete, the VM can be converted to a template and moved into a content library, ready for Rancher node pool usage.
+In order to leverage the template to create new VMs, Rancher has some [specific requirements](#requirements) that the VM must have pre-installed.
+After you configure the VM with these requirements, you will next need to [prepare the VM](#preparing-your-vm) before [creating the template](#creating-a-template).
+Finally, once preparation is complete, the VM can be [converted to a template](#converting-to-a-template) and [moved into a content library](#moving-to-a-content-library), ready for Rancher node pool usage.

 - [Requirements](#requirements)
 - [Template Creation](#template-creation)